sr99622/wabash/README.md

 &nbsp;

-### Building Portable Libraries
+### Building Portable Libraries on a Virtual Machine
 ---

 Similar to the Linux environment, Mac programs require special consideration in order to be portable to an arbitrary machine.
 Dependency libraries should be compiled in a virtual machine using an older operating system for maximum compatibility.
 A good choice for creating virtual machines is [UTM](https://mac.getutm.app).

 An OS image is needed to create the virtual machine.
-By default, UTM will download the latest Mac OS for your machine.
+By default, UTM will atomatically download the latest Mac OS for your machine.
+Note that the latest Operating System version may break some of the older tools.
 Using an older Mac OS image has the benefit of greater compatability with other machines.
 Older images can be downloaded from [ipsw.me](https://ipsw.me/product/mac#google_vignette).
 Experimentation may be required to discover the oldest possible version of compatible OS, those within the same development family can be expected to have the greatest compatibility.
+Starting with an early version of the Sequoia Operating System as a starting point is suggested.

 Install UTM and create a virtual machine using an OS image, setting a memory size and CPU count appropriate for the host computer.
-Adding a shared directory is useful so that files can be transferred to and from the virtual machine.
-This can be done on the last screen shown before the virtual machine creation starts.
+Add a shared directory so that files can be transferred to and from the virtual machine, which can be done on the last screen shown before the virtual machine creation starts.
 Inside the virtual machine, there will be a Shared Directory folder on the sidebar of the Finder app.
 Note that the Shared Directory will only show files that were present on the host at the time the virtual machine was started.

 ### Project Configuration
 ---
-The project requires Xcode command line tools to compile.
-To verify if Xcode is installed, use ```xcode-select --version```, which will return a valid version in response if installed.
-If not installed already, use the command.
+The virtual machine requires Xcode command line tools to compile the project.

 ```
 xcode-select --install